 Developing Lasting Coping Skills

-Integration with Evidence-Based Approaches
+Integration with Specialized Approaches

 While powerful on its own, I integrate art therapy with other therapeutic approaches for comprehensive mental health care: